Free Voters Explained

 History

-In the 2008 Bavaria state election, the FW association obtained 10.2% of the vote and gained their first 20 seats in the Landtag of Bavaria.[3]
+In the 2008 Bavaria state election, the FW association received 10.2% of the vote and gained their first 20 seats in the Landtag of Bavaria.
 FW may have been helped by the presence in its list of Gabriele Pauli, a former member of the Christian Social Union of Bavaria (CSU).[4]
-[5] Others suggested that it was the other way round.[6]
-Unlike in the other German states, the Free Voters of Bavaria have also contested state elections since 1998.
-In the state election of 2013 FW repeated its success, gaining 19 seats.
+[5] The party also reached its best performance yet in raw votes, receiving 1,085,896 votes.
+[6]

 In the 2014 European parliament elections in Germany, the Free Voters list received 1.46% of the national vote and returned a single MEP, Ulrike Müller,[10] who sits with the ALDE Group.[11]
 The federal Free Voters association joined the European Democratic Party in October 2015.[12]